Iskut River: Course

-Between Forrest Kerr Creek and Snippaker Creek the Iskut River flows through the Lower Iskut Canyon, about 20 km long, which is carved into basaltic volcanic flows from Iskut Canyon Cone.
+Between Forrest Kerr Creek and Snippaker Creek the Iskut River flows through the Lower Iskut Canyon, about 20 km long, which is carved into basaltic lava flows from Iskut Canyon Cone.
 McLymont Creek, flowing from the north, joins the Iskut in the canyon.
 Snippaker Creek, flowing from the south, joins at the end of the canyon.
 Three hydroelectric projects have been built in the area: the Forrest Kerr Hydroelectric Project, McLymont Creek Hydroelectric Project, and Volcano Creek Hydroelectric Project, all of which began operating in 2014.
 The largest is the Forrest Kerr Project, which diverts a portion of the Iskut River into a 3 km tunnel leading to an underground hydroelectric powerhouse.

 The Lower Iskut Canyon is a barrier to fish migration, and the Forrest Kerr Project's diversion weir at the head of the canyon is impassable to fish migration.
 Thus anadromous fish are blocked from the middle and upper Iskut River watershed.
 There are ongoing studies to assess whether modifications to the river in the canyon and to the Forrest Kerr diversion weir could allow fish migration into the middle Iskut watershed.

 The canyon marks the transition from the middle reach of the Iskut River to the lower reach, in which the Iskut flows in a highly braided channel almost directly west through the Coast Mountains.
 Below Snippaker Creek the Iskut is joined by the Verrett River, flowing from the north, Bronson Creek, from the south, Twin River, from the north, Craig River, from the south, Zippa Creek, from the south, Hoodoo River, from the north, Inhini River, from the south, Johnson River, from the north, and Caralin Creek, from the south.
 Forrest Kerr Creek, McLymont Creek, the Verrett, Twin, and Hoodoo Rivers all originate from glaciers radiating from the Andrei Icefield, which lies north of the lower Iskut River and east of the lower Stikine River.
 The upper Craig River flows through the Craig Headwaters Protected Area.
 The source of the Craig River is in Alaska.

 A few kilometres below Caralin Creek the Iskut River empties into the Stikine River just north of the community of Stikine, and south of Fowler, Great Glacier Provincial Park, and Choquette Hot Springs Provincial Park.